forestgiant/innovate/content/blog/2019-innovation-conferences.md

 subtitle = "Events"

 meta_title = "The Top Innovation Conferences of 2019"
-description = "We curated all of 2019's top innovation conferences, summits, and events in the US - take a look and plan your year of learning!"
+description = "We curated all of 2019's top innovation conferences, summits, and events in the US and abroad - it's time to plan your year of learning!"

 author_name = "Jessica Elle"
 author_title = "Digital Marketing"